 Producer prices in the Euro Area increased 0.7% month-over-month in May of 2022, easing from a 1.2% rise in April and below forecasts of 1%.
 The slowdown in monthly producer inflation is due to a 0.2% drop in energy costs while price increases were seen for intermediate goods (1.7%), non-durable consumer goods (1.3%), durable consumer goods (0.9%) and capital goods (0.6%). source: EUROSTAT

 Producer Price Inflation MoM in the Euro Area averaged 0.21 percent from 1995 until 2022, reaching an all time high of 5.40 percent in October of 2021 and a record low of -2.10 percent in April of 2020.
 This page includes a chart with historical data for Euro Area Producer Price Inflation MoM.
 Euro Area Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Producer Price Inflation MoM in Euro area is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Euro Area Producer Price Inflation MoM is projected to trend around 0.40 percent in 2023, according to our econometric models.
+Producer Price Inflation MoM in Euro area is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Producer Price Inflation MoM is projected to trend around 0.40 percent in 2023 and 0.30 percent in 2024, according to our econometric models.